analog-nico/stealthy-require/README.md

 ## Change History

 - v1.1.0 (upcoming)
+    - Added ability to disable bypassing the cache for certain modules *(Thanks to @novemberborn for suggesting this in [issue #3](https://github.com/analog-nico/stealthy-require/issues/3))*
     - Added section in README about a [potential memory leak](#preventing-a-memory-leak-when-repeatedly-requiring-fresh-module-instances-in-nodejs) *(Thanks to @Flarna and @novemberborn for bringing that up in [issue #2](https://github.com/analog-nico/stealthy-require/issues/2))*
     - Performance optimizations *(Thanks to @jcready for [pull request #1](https://github.com/analog-nico/stealthy-require/pull/1))*
 - v1.0.0 (2016-07-18)